DavidRR-F/Obsidian/Networking/Network +/Network Components/Ethernet.md

 ### Modern Networking and Auto-MDI/MDIX

 In contemporary networking, the distinction between crossover cables and uplink ports has become less critical due to Auto-MDI/MDIX.
 This feature enables network devices to automatically detect the type of cable connected (straight-through or crossover) and configure the port accordingly, allowing any port to be used for direct device connections or uplink purposes.
 As a result, networking has become more flexible and user-friendly, significantly reducing cabling errors and simplifying network expansion and configuration.

+# CSMA

+Carrier Sense Multiple Access (CSMA) is a network protocol that dictates how devices on a shared medium, like an Ethernet or wireless network, detect whether the channel is clear for data transmission.
+The goal is to minimize collisions—instances where two devices try to transmit data simultaneously, causing the data from both devices to be corrupted or lost.
+CSMA has two primary variants tailored to manage data traffic and minimize collisions in different network environments: CSMA/CD (Collision Detection) and CSMA/CA (Collision Avoidance).

+### CSMA/CD (Carrier Sense Multiple Access with Collision Detection)

+**How It Works**:

+- **Carrier Sense**: Devices check the network to ascertain if it's idle or in use.
+If the medium is in use, the device waits before checking again.
+- **Multiple Access**: Multiple devices access the medium but must wait if another device is transmitting.
+- **Collision Detection**: If a device transmits data and a collision is detected (i.e., another device was transmitting simultaneously), it stops sending data immediately.
+- **Backoff Algorithm**: After detecting a collision, devices wait for a random period before attempting to retransmit, reducing the likelihood of another collision.

+**Environment**:

+- CSMA/CD is primarily used in wired networks, specifically traditional Ethernet LANs.
+However, with the advent of full-duplex and switching technologies, the need for CSMA/CD has decreased in modern wired networks, as these technologies inherently avoid collisions.

+### CSMA/CA (Carrier Sense Multiple Access with Collision Avoidance)

+**How It Works**:

+- **Carrier Sense**: Similar to CSMA/CD, devices listen to the network to determine if it's clear for transmission.
+If it's in use, they wait.
+- **Multiple Access**: Allows multiple devices to access the medium while trying to minimize the chance of collisions.
+- **Collision Avoidance**: Instead of detecting collisions after they happen, CSMA/CA tries to prevent them from occurring in the first place.
+It uses techniques like RTS (Request to Send) and CTS (Clear to Send) signals.
+A device sends an RTS to the access point, which, if the medium is clear, responds with a CTS, granting permission to the requesting device to transmit.
+- **Acknowledgment (ACK)**: After successfully receiving data, the receiver sends an ACK back to the sender, confirming the successful data receipt.
+If the sender does not receive an ACK, it assumes the data was lost or corrupted and attempts retransmission after a waiting period.

+**Environment**:

+- CSMA/CA is used in wireless networks (Wi-Fi) where collision detection is impractical due to the "hidden node problem" and the nature of radio transmission.
+In the hidden node problem, two devices might be in range of the access point but not in range of each other, making it impossible for them to detect a potential collision directly.